 Life is an exciting adventure.
 It’s a journey of risk.
 The same can be said about business.
 In the world of money, however, someone always has to analyze the risk, and assess the impact it will have on the profit and loss of the company (or on the insurance contract).
 This will be your job.

 Doesn’t matter whether you seek work in an insurance company, a bank, or for a big corporation involved in commercial sector.
-Some questions will repeat in each of these risk analyst interviews, and I will focus on them in the article.
+Doesn’t matter if the job is branded simply as Risk Analyst, or they use a more fancy name, such as Risk and Brand Protection Analyst.
+Some questions will repeat in each of these GRC analyst interviews, and I will focus on them in the article.
 Enjoy!

 What is your attitude to risk?
 Do you like to take risks?

 Say that you don’t.
 You should not love the role of a player, a gambler, someone who bets all money on a single horse.
 Your role is the one of an observer, analyst.
 Someone who enjoys the game from the front rows, who knows the rules better than the players do, and who can predict the results.

 But they do not take part in the game.

 You can say that risk fascinates you, you love to predict it, calculate it, but in now way taking it.
 At least not in the job.
 We can’t be good in work unless we enjoy doing what we do.
 Keep it on your mind when answering this question, and show some enthusiasm for the job.

 Tell us something about your previous experience in the field of risk analysis.

 Don’t be afraid to talk about losses and failures.
 Nobody was born a genius.
 Say how you made wrong analysis, how your predictions turned completely false.
 But you learned from the experience, identified the mistake, and did not repeat it another time.